 Parameters of the neighborhood: 14th & 15th arrondissements

 In the early 1970s, government officials decided the time had come to make Paris a modern city.
 Blithely putting aside concerns for historic patrimony and architectural harmony, the old Montparnasse train station and its immediate neighborhood were torn down and a 56-story glass tower and shopping complex was erected in its place.
 A new train station was constructed behind the tower, as well as a barrage of modern apartment buildings and offices.
 Fortunately, even ugly contemporary architecture didn’t manage to kill the neighborhood—at the foot of the Tour Montparnasse, life goes on as it always has.
-A few steps away from the station, tiny old streets are still lined with stores, cafes, and crêperies (crêpe restaurants), these last being an outgrowth of the large Breton (that is, from Brittany) community that still inhabits this area.
-Farther down boulevard Montparnasse, you’ll find legendary brasseries like La Coupole and Le Select, where Picasso, Max Jacob, and Henry Miller used to hang out in the 1920s.
-For a bit of calm, take a walk around the Cimetiére de Montparnasse, where artists like Charles Baudelaire and Constantin Brancusi are buried.
+A few steps away from the station, stores and cafes still line the tiny old streets; you’ll also find many crêperies (crêpe restaurants), an outgrowth of the large Breton (that is, from Brittany) community that still inhabits this area.
+Farther down boulevard Montparnasse, you’ll find legendary brasseries such as La Coupole and Le Select, where Picasso, Max Jacob, and Henry Miller used to hang out in the 1920s.
+For a bit of calm, take a walk around the Cimetiére de Montparnasse, where artists such as Charles Baudelaire and Constantin Brancusi are buried.
 In the evenings, crowds pour into the many restaurants and movie theaters around the station.

 To the south, the arrondissement takes a more residential turn, with the exception of rue Daguerre, a lively market street a block south of the cemetery, and farther south, rue d’Alésia, a discount shopper’s mecca.
 The 14th is also home to Les Catacombes, former limestone mines lined with the bones of millions of Parisians whose remains were moved here in the 18th century when the city’s overcrowded graveyards became unhygienic.
 It makes for a spooky (and intriguing) visit.